chromium/chromium/docs/security/document-domain.md

 separate discussion (intent to remove) on the [blink-dev mailing list](https://groups.google.com/a/chromium.org/g/blink-dev).

-##  Document.domain` and Origin-keyed Agent Clusters
+##  `document.domain` and Origin-keyed Agent Clusters

-Most documentation on this change is phrased in terms of Origin-keyed Agent Clusters.
+Most documentation on this change is phrased in terms of origin-keyed agent clusters.
 This is [a concept in the HTML specification](https://html.spec.whatwg.org/multipage/origin.html#origin-keyed-agent-clusters).
 Here we focus on the behaviour of the `document.domain` setter, which is the visible effect.